aimms/how-to/Articles/310/310-logging.rst

 #.
 Element parameter ``gss::ep_tracingFilterlevel`` with range ``gss::s_messageLevels``

-    The tracing filter level: any log message with an importance below this filter level will not be logged.
+    The tracing filter level: any log message with importance below this filter level will not be logged.
     At the beginning of a session, this parameter is initialized to `'info'`.
     So when this tracing filter level is kept at its default, messages with importance 'debug' or 'trace' will not be logged.